Advocacy In Barnet Trustees

 Graham Kirk – Chair, Trustee

-Graham Kirk is a chartered Civil Engineer and Environmentalist whose professional work has encompassed construction management, academia and personnel training and selection.
+Graham is a chartered Civil Engineer and Environmentalist whose professional work has encompassed construction management, academia and personnel training and selection.
 His charitable activities have included being a volunteer with The Samaritans and The British Executive Service Overseas, a Director/Trustee of The Barnet Centre for Independent Living and The Register of Engineers for Disaster Relief and a volunteer at Advocacy in Barnet.
-He is currently a Director of Advocacy in Barnet and Chair of the Management Committee.
+He is currently a Director of Advocacy in Barnet and Chair of the Board of Trustees.

 Natalie has spent the past twenty years as a global marketer, primarily focused on the USA, India and China.
 In 2012 when she joined Advocacy in Barnet’s Management Committee she was on a career break but has since sent up her own consultancy company helping a broad range of clients.

 Glynnis has worked at senior level in leadership and management roles in adult social services.
 She has significant experience of local government, social services, integration and partnership working with health, the voluntary sector and private providers.
 For the past five years, she has worked as a consultant in social services departments engaging with senior social services/local government officers, councillors, primary care and Clinical Commissioning Groups (CCGs), reviewing local situations and facilitating improvement and change.
 Her experience encompassing a political and corporate environment, and engagement with members of the public, users of services and their carers’ together with her in-depth knowledge of adult social services and the policy drivers across all care groups is intrinsic to the work of Advocacy in Barnet.

 Nick retired in 2013 after working for the labour movement for nearly 40 years in a range of positions.
 He has been a trustee of a number of charities and volunteer at a drop in for refugees.
 His interests include, walking, travel, theatre, cinema and granddaughters.